FrameworkComputer/linux-docs/ubuntu-22.04-amd-fw13.md

-# This is for AMD Ryzen configuration on the Framework 13 ONLY.
+# This is for AMD Ryzen 7040 Series configuration on the Framework Laptop 13 ONLY.

 ## This will: